Security-Onion-Solutions/securityonion-docs/suricata.rst

 PCAP Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here are some other PCAP configuration options that can be found at :ref:`administration` --> Configuration --> Suricata -> pcap.
-Some settings are considered advanced settings so you will only see them if you enable the ``Show all configurable settings, including advanced settings.`` option.
+Some settings are considered advanced settings so you will only see them if you enable the ``Show advanced settings`` option.

 - compression: Set to ``none`` to disable compression.
 Set to ``lz4`` to enable lz4 compression but note that this requires more CPU cycles.
 - lz4-level: lz4 compression level of PCAP files.
 Set to ``0`` for no compression.
 Set to ``16`` for maximum compression.